Laravel-Lang/lang/_includes/announce.md

-09 June 2013 : Add Danish (dk) language  • We look for someone to finish hebrew version
+11 June 2013 : Review Turkish (tr) language  • We look for someone to finish hebrew version